The Problem With “Being Polite" in Italian

 Because you are trying to apply English rules to a language that works differently.

-In English, being polite often means:
+In English, being polite often means

-adding extra words
+adding extra words making your sentence longer.

 So naturally, when you speak Italian, your brain goes: